a1mery/sp-dev-fx-webparts/samples/react-wellbeing-tracker/README.md

 - Completions not saving:
   - Ensure the current user has Contribute permission on both lists
   - Check that the `Activity` lookup column points to the correct activities list

+- Dark mode not persisting:
+  - Confirm the browser allows `localStorage` for your SharePoint domain
+  - Private/incognito browsing clears storage on tab close

 ## Scripts (common)